Attending college in D.C. – pros and cons

 2. Opportunity is everything in the 21st century

 D.C. is a very competitive and career-oriented city.
-While attending college in D.C., you will find great internships, jobs and volunteer opportunities in many fields.
+While attending college in D.C., you will find great internships, jobs, and volunteer opportunities in many fields.
 As D.C. is home to the United States government — you can even find yourself interning on Capitol Hill.
 Or if you dream about working for the Environmental Protection Agency, you’re in the right place.
+Even if you’re not located there are plenty of great colleges near Washington D.C.
+So all in all your options are endless.
+Numerous charities and non-profits are devoted to strengthening socioeconomic structures in the city.
+You may assist in many different fields, including healthcare, homelessness, and education.
+Additionally, volunteering is a fantastic method to expand your network and get experience.

 3. History and Culture

 DC is also a great place to commemorate and appreciate the past.
-While attending college in D.C. you will have the opportunity to visit the place where Dr Martin Luther King‘s gave his “I Have a Dream” speech.
-Or the place where 20 million people met for the first ever Earth Day!
-There are monuments abound, museums galore.
+While attending college in D.C. you will have the opportunity to visit the place where Dr. Martin Luther King gave his “I Have a Dream” speech.
+Or the place where 20 million people met for the first-ever Earth Day!
+There are monuments abound, and museums galore.
 The crown jewels that are the Library of Congress, and the White House — are at your fingertips.
+These are just some of the places that everyone should and must visit when going to Washington.
+But now you shouldn’t forget about the Lincoln Memorial and don’t forget to go inside you’ll see important events in Lincoln’s life.

 Networking is key to success.
-And there are few places more fertile for nurturing your networking endeavours than Washington D.C.
+And there are few places more fertile for nurturing your networking endeavors than Washington D.C.
 If you want to get inspired by business pioneers, meet nonprofit leaders, or study under microbiologists, you can find some of the most important and brilliant field leaders in this city.
+Alumni networks are one of the most significant networking tools available to students in Washington, D.C.
+Active alumni groups are present at several local schools and institutions, giving current students the chance to network with others who have graduated in related disciplines.
+Events, workshops, and mentorship programs are frequently held by these organizations to assist students in networking with professionals and learning more about prospective career options.

-Apart from professional opportunities such as networking to support your career while attending college in Washington D.C., it is also a great place to meet new friends and even find free things to do.
-During the year there are a number of festivals that takes place in the centre, from movies on the Washington Mall to yoga to concerts.
-There are also incredible places to eat and venues to explore.
+Apart from professional opportunities such as networking to support your career while attending college in Washington D.C., this is also a great place to meet new friends and even find free things to do.
+During the year several festivals take place in the center, from movies on the Washington Mall to yoga to concerts.
+There are also incredible places to eat and venues to explore. can tour the city’s many neighborhoods and districts, which range from the hip cafés and shops of Georgetown to the iconic sites of Capitol Hill.

 The cons of attending college in D.C.